Extending the University Data Network

 - Responsible University Administrator:

-- Office of the Vice President for Information Technology & Chief Information Officer
+- Vice President for Information Technology & Chief Information Officer

 - Policy Contact: